brillout/wildcard-api/docs/readme.template.md

    };
    ~~~

-3. You can now "call" your enpdoint functions in the browser:
+3. You can now "call" your enpdoint function in the browser:

    ~~~js
    // Browser